Yoga Classes Nairobi, Kenya

 This class is designed to move you through a few gentle yoga postures to relax and settle the energies of the body.
 Followed by a comfortable and supported relaxation to allow your body to completely relax and rejuvenate.

-Enjoy virtual live yoga classes!
-Please pre-book to join any of the classes.
+Please note you may need to pre-book to join some of the classes.